ninthseason/create-build-gun/README.md

 Since there is no validation of the distance between the player and the structure being demolished, an untrustworthy player could forge packets to remove buildings from any distance.

+## 0.0.4 Changelog

+Fixed a bug that the building bounding box was incorrectly positioned when placed with rotation and mirroring.

+## 0.0.5 Changelog

+Fixed the issue where buildings could not be removed cleanly or would produce additional drops when removed.

 # 机械动力 | 建造枪